rustyeddy/rustyeddy.com/content/software/_index.md

 - Preliminary Data Model
 - Validation Criteria and Acceptance Tests

-The _requirements_ in a way that tell us what needs to be done in a way that is concrete, measurable and can be _validated_ by specific _acceptance tests_.
+The _requirements_ in a way that tell us what tasks need to be done in a way that is concrete, measurable that can be _validated_ by specific _acceptance tests_.

-The _Acceptance Tests_ will be our guiding light, every feature or change we make to the software ought be driven by a specific validation test.
+The _Acceptance Tests_ will be our guiding light, every feature or change we make to the software needs to be validated by a specific test or two.

-As the Use cases and hence requirements change due to user interaction, which they surely will, our tests will change accordingly.
+As the Use cases and hence requirements change due to user interaction, _which they surely will_, our tests will also change accordingly.

 ### The Kanban Board - The mighty driver